aldhi88/11-veripro/README.md

 ## 📄 Notes

-This project was implemented internally for Telkom Akses Medan, reflecting the real business processes between vendors and the company.
+This project was implemented internally for one of Telecomunication Company in Medan, reflecting the real business processes between vendors and the company.
 The system focuses on data validation, status transparency, and efficient document workflow.